AckerlyXu/heima/articles/application-gateway/application-gateway-create-gateway-cli.md

 ## Scenario

-In this scenario, you learn how to create an application gateway using the Azure Portal.
+In this scenario, you learn how to create an application gateway using the Azure portal.

 This scenario will: